ziadoz/apple-trailers-rss/README.md

 An RSS feed of the Apple Trailers website.
 That's it.

-Note: This feed is for my personal use only with NetNewsWire, because I love films.
+Note: I built this RSS feed for fun and for my personal use only with NetNewsWire, because I love films.

 ## Requirements